KasaiYuki/kasaiyuki.github.io/blog.md

 title: Welcome to the Blog page
 permalink: /blog/
 ---
-## Here I plan to post more informal stuff like physics shower thoughts
+## Here I plan to post more informal stuff like physics shower thoughts or quick updates